Pjj0417/swin-CRM/README.md

 The reconstruction objective is calculated over the masked regions, encouraging the model to infer missing visual information from the surrounding context.

-Through this process, the encoder learns meaningful representations of local facial structures, contextual information, and subtle appearance variations that can be transferred to downstream fatigue recognition tasks.
+Through this process, the encoder learns meaningful representations of local facial structures, contextual information, and subtle appearance variations that can subsequently be transferred to downstream fatigue recognition tasks.

 ---